diciembre-noche/judgement_keyword/README.md

-# finding keyword of the rulings
+# finding keyword of the judgements